skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-x-junit5.markdown

 ```
 {% endif %}

-Content of `skippy/predictions.log`:
+Content of skippy/predictions.log:

 ```
 com.example.LeftPadderTest:SKIP:NO_CHANGE
 com.example.RightPadderTest:SKIP:NO_CHANGE
 ```

-Skippy compares the current state of the project with the analysis in the `skippy` folder.
+Skippy compares the current state of the project with the analysis in the skippy folder.
 It detects that both
 `LeftPadderTest` and `RightPadderTest` can be skipped:

 - There was no change in either `LeftPadderTest` or `RightPadderTest`.
 - There was no change in any of the covered classes.

-Hence, the `SKIP` prediction in `skippy/predictions.log`.
+Hence, the `SKIP` prediction in skippy/predictions.log.

 ### Testing After Modifications